ScottLogic/Technology-Carbon-Standard/pages/information/estate.md

 Where this can be more complex is when there is some sharing as in the previous diagram.
 In this case the options are to either pull out the shared functions or have one unit treat the other as a SaaS product. e.g. imagine a flight booking company also has a hotel business that is largely separate but shares the HR system where the ask is to assess the emissions of the hotel business and look for improvements.
 The HR system could be ignored since it'll be dealt with when considering the flight part of the business.
 Or, to report for scope 3 as fully as possible, then it could be treated it as a SaaS product for which a proportion of emissions are attributed to the hotel business.

 It should also be born in mind that as with financial cost, where there are duplicated functions across different parts of a complex org, then this will result in duplicated emissions and from an analysis point of view this is useful to know unless there is a deliberate design to keep the business areas separate, for example, for a future sale.

-This implies therefore that whilst it is fine to perform the mapping exercise at sub-group levels, once all are done they should be compared in terms of the business services supported by IT and where they are aligned and not.
+This implies therefore that, whilst it is fine to perform the mapping exercise at sub-group levels, once all are completed they should be compared in terms of the business services supported by IT and where they are aligned and not.